 The journey not the arrival matters - T.S.
 Elliot

 James didn’t leave Europe until he was 19, first venturing to California for three months and then four months in South America.
 But it was his first trip to South East Asia, travelling from Hanoi to Bangkok overland, which really captured his imagination.
 A few years later he embarked on an epic eight-month tour of India which saw him, among other things, working in the holy city of Varanasi and volunteering in a rural development commune in southern Kerala.
 James has since been back to India, and travelled to Malaysia and Borneo, becoming obsessed with the street food of Penang in the process as well gaining first-hand experience of turtle rehabilitation in the beautiful and secluded surroundings of Selingan Island.
 More recently he's been to Bali and Lombok where he particularly enjoyed climbing Mount Rinjani, Sri Lanka where he fell in love with the Mudhouse and back to off-the-beaten track Sikkim in India.

-James’s personal travel highlights include surprising an Adi tribe member by speaking the local lingo in Arunachal Pradesh, India’s least visited state, and being woken by macaques banging on his hotel room door to make sure he didn’t miss the sunrise over India’s third highest mountain, Nanda Devi.
-He still doesn’t know how they knew it was his birthday…
+James’s other personal travel highlights include surprising an Adi tribe member by speaking the local lingo in Arunachal Pradesh, India’s least visited state, and being woken by macaques banging on his hotel room door to make sure he didn’t miss the sunrise over India’s third highest mountain, Nanda Devi.
+He still can't understand how they knew it was his birthday…

 This itinerary has everything India has to offer in terms of off-the-beaten-track locations: The hustle & bustle and street food of the capital Delhi, the beautiful green scenery of Uttarakhand, tigers and elephants in Jim Corbett National Park, and adventure activities plus the spiritual side of India in Rishikesh (and some Beatles history!)"